adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

 White Paper section: II A

-Despite being "stateless" from the contract developer's point of view, the Æternity blockchain keeps track of several predefined state components.
+Despite being "stateless" from the contract developer's point of view, the æternity blockchain keeps track of several predefined state components.
 We will now explain these, as well as the content of each block.
 For simplicity, this section assumes that every node keeps track of the whole blockchain.
 Possible optimizations are described in section